Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Introduction

-Isotropic forms of sub-Planck structures have been introduced~\cite{shukla_superposing_2023,akhtar2024subshotnoisesensitivitydeformed}, demonstrating superior performance over their anisotropic counterparts due to their uniform phase-space sensitivity enhancement.
-This isotropy offers greater potential in quantum sensing applications~\cite{akhtar2024subshotnoisesensitivitydeformed} compared to the Zurek compass state~\cite{zurek_sub-planck_2001}.
-While the superposition of two or more compass states results in isotropic sub-Planck structures~\cite{shukla_superposing_2023}, we have also identified that superpositions of macroscopic cat states, including two-component cat states, can achieve similar isotropic sub-Planck phase-space structures.
-Specifically, we show that the superposition of higher-order cat states produces isotropic sub-Planck structures, aligning with existing compass-state superpositions~\cite{shukla_superposing_2023}.
+Isotropic forms of sub-Planckian structures have been introduced~\cite{shukla_superposing_2023,akhtar2024subshotnoisesensitivitydeformed}, demonstrating superior performance over their anisotropic counterparts due to their uniform phase-space sensitivity enhancement.
+This isotropy offers greater potential in quantum sensing applications~\cite{akhtar2024subshotnoisesensitivitydeformed} compared with the Zurek compass state~\cite{zurek_sub-planck_2001}.
+While the superposition of two or more compass states results in isotropic sub-Planckian structures~\cite{shukla_superposing_2023}, we have also identified that superpositions of macroscopic cat states, including two-component cat states, can achieve similar isotropic sub-Planckian phase-space structures.
+Specifically, we show that the superposition of higher-order cat states produces isotropic sub-Planckian structures, aligning with existing compass-state superpositions~\cite{shukla_superposing_2023}.
 Additionally, we propose nearly analogous quantum states derived from an optomechanical setting, providing a pathway for the physical realization of these states.